Current Employer: Guys and St Thomas NHS Trust

 Do you stay in touch with other University of Plymouth alumni or lecturers?

 I have been busy ever since I graduated, but plan to stay in touch with the care leavers support service.
 I appreciate all the help and support they provided me with throughout university.

-Yes, Plymouth University has helped me to gain a degree in my life long career.
-There is support available to help student during their studies.
-I have met some lifelong friends at Plymouth University, with whom I will stay in contact.
+Yes, the University of Plymouth has helped me to gain a degree in my life long career.
+There is support available to help students during their studies.
+I have met some lifelong friends at the University of Plymouth, with whom I will stay in contact.

 Is there anything else which you would like to share with our current students?

 Speak to your friends or lecturers if you need help.
 My friends and I always used to get together and help each other revise, and if we had any issues would speak to each other about them and help each other deal with them: even if it was just getting out for the day.

 For more information about studying BSc (Hons) Nursing (Adult Health), please visit our BSc (Hons) Nursing (Adult Health) page.
 For more information about our range of courses within the School of Nursing and Midwifery, please visit the school page.

 If you would like to find out what other alumni from the Faculty of Health and Human Sciences are currently doing, please visit the health and social work interest area.